-Esther Sciammarella has a Master’s of Science in Clinical Psychology from the Illinois Institute of Technology and has been involved in clinical therapy, mental health service delivery, and community support and residential services for refugees and mentally ill clients.
-She is also a fellow graduate of Harvard University John F. Kennedy School of Government’s Hispanic Health Leadership Fellowship Program, where she received extensive training for senior executives in state & local government with The National Alliance for Hispanic Health (formerly known as the National Coalition of Hispanic Health & Humans Services Organizations).
+Esther E. Sciammarella, M.S has a Master of Science in Clinical Psychology from the Illinois Institute of Technology and has been involved in clinical therapy, mental health service delivery, and community support and residential services for refugees and mentally ill clients.
+She is also a fellow graduate of Harvard University John F. Kennedy School of Government’s Hispanic Health Leadership Fellowship Program, where she received extensive training for senior executives in state & local government.
+She also participated in the 1999 White House Conference on mental health alongside with Tipper Gore.
 In her ongoing partnership with the National Alliance for Hispanic Health, she collaborated on the book “Salud!”
 A Latina’s Guide to Total Health-Body, Mind, and Spirit, by Jane Delgado, PhD – President and CEO of the Alliance.

-Ms. Sciammarella retired as Special Assistant to the Commissioner for Hispanic Affairs at the Chicago Department of Public Health.
+Ms. Sciammarella was a Special Assistant to the Commissioner for Hispanic Affairs at the Chicago Department of Public Health.
 In this capacity, she acted as a consultant and liaison between the department and the Hispanic community to ensure that programs and services were sensitive to Hispanics and assists in planning health-related programs in the community.